kubernetes-sigs/cluster-api-provider-ibmcloud/docs/book/src/topics/powervs/creating-a-cluster.md

 ### Deploy a PowerVS cluster with infrastructure creation

 #### Prerequisites:
 - Already existing infrasturcture resources can be used for cluster creation by setting either the ID or name in spec.
 If neither are specified, the cluster name will be used for constructing the resource name.
-For example, if cluster name is `capi-powervs`, PowerVS workspace will be created with name `capi-powervs-serviceInstance`.
+For example, if cluster name is `capi-powervs`, PowerVS workspace will be created with name `capi-powervs-workspace`.

 **Note:** While working with unreleased versions like from main branch, instead of `--flavor=powervs-create-infra` use `--from=./templates/cluster-template-powervs-create-infra.yaml`.